It's a bit tricky to explain what exactly a file system is in just one sentence.

-In GPT, all the booting services (boot loaders, boot managers, pre-os environments, and shells) live in a special partition called EFI System Partition (ESP), which UEFI firmware can use.
+In GPT, all the booting services (boot loaders, boot managers, pre-os environments, and shells) live in a dedicated partition called EFI System Partition (ESP), which UEFI firmware can use.

-ESP even has it own file system, which is a specific version of FAT.
+ESP even has its own file system, which is a specific version of FAT.
 On Linux, ESP resides under the

-If this path cannot be found on your system, then you firmware is probably a BIOS-based firmware.
+If this path cannot be found on your system, then your firmware is probably BIOS-based firmware.

-To check you can try to change the directory to the ESP mount point, like so:
+To check it out, you can try to change the directory to the ESP mount point, like so:

-Once the EFI partition is found, it looks for the configured boot loader, which is normally a file ending with
+Once the EFI partition is found, it looks for the configured boot loader - usually, a file ending with

-UEFI firmwares are also capable of performing BIOS-boot (to boot the system from an MBR disk) if configured accordingly.
+UEFI firmware can do a BIOS-style boot too (to boot the system from an MBR disk) if configured accordingly.